PowerPoint 2007 and PowerPoint 2010: Slide image in notes pages is low-rez / jaggy

 - Then after pasting in each new slide image, click the hammer icon to size and position it automatically.

-Automated VBA Solution for PPT 2007
+Automated VBA Solution for PPT 2007 or later

 Sub BetterPDFNotes() Dim oSl As Slide Dim oNewImage As Shape Dim oOldImage As Shape For Each oSl In ActivePresentation.Slides Call oSl.Export(ActivePresentation.Path & "\" & CStr(oSl.SlideIndex) & ".EMF", "EMF") Set oOldImage = NotesPageSlidePlaceholder(oSl) If Not oOldImage Is Nothing Then Set oNewImage = oSl.NotesPage.Shapes.AddPicture( _ ActivePresentation.Path & "\" & CStr(oSl.SlideIndex) _ & ".EMF", False, True, 0, 0, 200, 200) With oNewImage .Left = oOldImage.Left .Top = oOldImage.Top .height = oOldImage.height .width = oOldImage.width .Tags.Add "TempImage", "YES" End With ' and after it's all working to perfection ' ooldimage.Delete ' or just leave the original hidden there behind the EMF End If Next End Sub Function NotesPageSlidePlaceholder(oSl As Slide) As Shape ' Returns the slide placeholder on the notes page Dim oSh As Shape For Each oSh In oSl.NotesPage.Shapes If oSh.Type = msoPlaceholder Then If oSh.PlaceholderFormat.Type = ppPlaceholderTitle Then Set NotesPageSlidePlaceholder = oSh Exit Function End If End If Next End Function